androuino/deeplearning4jui/README.md

 get more knowledge about DeepLearning, you may want to check on this repo.

 ## GETTING STARTED
+For this project, I have used IntelliJ IDE for faster development.
 Assuming at least Java JDK 1.8 and JavaFX Library are installed already and you cloned or downloaded this repository.

 ## Prerequisites